-Niagara Falls is a favourite destination for avid hikers any time of year and winter is no exception.
+Niagara Falls is a favorite destination for avid hikers any time of year and winter is no exception.
 With some exceptional hikes for all skill levels, winter is a great time to have the trails all to yourself.

 The Niagara Gorge offers trails for serious hikers who want to get into the heart of the gorge as well as some lovely top trails for casual hikers.

-A few miles from downtown is the Devil’s Hole State Park where you can find one of the areas most iconic trails which takes you down to the Niagara Whirlpool.
+A few miles from downtown is the Devil’s Hole State Park where you can find one of the area’s most iconic trails which takes you down to the Niagara Whirlpool.

 If you are planning on hiking in Niagara Falls in winter, make sure you pack the appropriate hiking gear, bearing in mind the cold weather.